 In addition to the collateral requirements, NRG Energy must continue to meet its ongoing operational and construction funding requirements.
 Since NRG Energy's downgrade, its cost of borrowing and access to the capital markets has deteriorated significantly.
 As a consequence, NRG Energy is developing an updated business plan and evaluating its options with respect to the continuation and funding of its ongoing construction projects.
 NRG Energy is also continuously re-evaluating its asset sale program to maximize its net proceeds, given current market conditions.
 NRG Energy believes that its current funding requirements under its already reduced construction program may be unsustainable given the difficulties involved in raising cash through the capital markets and the uncertainties involved in obtaining additional equity funding from Xcel Energy.
-NRG Energy debt and other obligations.
+NRG Energy and Xcel Energy have retained financial advisors to help work through these liquidity issues in an effort to avoid defaults on NRG Energy debt and other obligations.
 Because only a short amount of time has passed since NRG Energy was downgraded, NRG Energy is unsure as to the resolution of all issues.
 NRG Energy's initial priorities are obtaining waivers or delay of its collateral calls and avoiding the acceleration of its debt obligations.
 Once these collateral issues are resolved and additional decisions relating to asset sales are made, NRG Energy plans to finalize a revised business plan in respect of ongoing operations of NRG Energy.